boazbk/crypto/lec_14_zero_knowledge.md

 ## Defining and constructing zero knowledge proofs

-So, zero knowledge proofs are wondeful objects, but how do we get them?
+So, zero knowledge proofs are wonderful objects, but how do we get them?
 In fact, we haven't answered the even more basic question of how do we _define_ zero knowledge?
 We have to start by the most basic task of defining what we mean by a _proof_.